Our Team

 I am especially passionate about language acquisition but when I'm not in the classroom I also love to dance, read, and travel!

-• Jasmine Harris - AMERICAN SIGN LANGUAGE
+• Tara Williams - AMERICAN SIGN LANGUAGE

 • Kaori omori-keller - JAPANESE